Monday, December 07, 2015

 Baba Yaga and Friends

 I developed a love for creating 3-D characters while working for 12 years at Alinco Costumes.
 Now, as a school teacher, I still enjoy the process of designing and sculpting these imaginative characters.
-I recently completed this old woman I call Baba Yaga, after the Slavic folk tale.
-The figure is about 10 inches tall.
-The face and hands are sculpted in Sculpey.
-The body is shaped with foam and wire.
-Then the clothes are hand sewn, which is the most difficult part for me.

 Saturday, February 28, 2015